mylovedsystem/IntrotoIIIF/content/introduction.md

-Activity: Reflection

-Take a few moments to consider the digital tools you have used in the past to look up artworks.
+Activity: Reflection <br> Take a few moments to consider the digital tools you have used in the past to look up artworks.
 What did you like about those tools?
 What were their limitations?
 How could they have been improved?
 {: .note}

 Activity: Reflection